Teens Arrested For Reckless Homicide After Dropping Log Off A Cliff, Killing Mother Of Four

 This past Labor Day weekend, Victoria Schafer was in an Ohio park photographing high school seniors.
 The 44-year-old mother of four was tragically killed when a large log fell off a cliff above her and landed on her.
 Investigators believe the 74 pound log that fell 75 feet off that cliff did not fall just by chance, but was rather dropped by two teenagers.
 Now, two 16-year-old boys are in custody in connection with the Schafer’s death, according to Today.

-Because the boys are minors, police have not released the names of the two boys who they believe dropped the log, killing Schafer.
-However, investigators did reveal that both teens have been charged with reckless homicide after police determined through interviewing them separately that they dropped the log leading to Schafer’s death on September 2nd.
+Because the boys are minors, police have not released their names.
+However, investigators did reveal that both teens have been charged with reckless homicide after police determined through interviewing them separately that they did drop the log that led to Schafer’s death on September 2nd.

-Schafer leaves behind her husband Fritz and her children, 19-year-old John, 17-year-old Emily, 16-year-old Maddie and 13-year-old Grace.
-Her family and friends recall her for her loving heart and deep care for others.
+Schafer leaves behind her husband Fritz and her children, 19-year-old John, 17-year-old Emily, 16-year-old Maddie, and 13-year-old Grace.
+Her family and friends recall her loving heart and deep care for others.

 Schafer’s sister, Cathy Muth, recalled her genuine passion for helping bring out the best in others.